 The permit does not specify how many outfalls are required to be monitored; however, monitoring efforts are planned to target 12 outfalls per monitoring event, which equates to 10 percent of the total number of outfalls owned and operated by the co-permittees.
 Additionally, effort is made during every monitoring event to monitor at least one outfall owned by each co-permittee, monitor at least one outfall for each impaired water body (Chena River, Noyes Slough, & Chena Slough), and repeat monitoring locations year to year whenever possible, so the data sets can be compared.
 The parameters monitored include dissolved oxygen, pH, temperature, turbidity, flow, conductivity, total suspended solids, chloride, oil, and grease, and BTEX.
-The co-permittees purchased a new multi-probe field instrument and flow meter in 2014 to assist with the monitoring effort.
+ADOT&PF purchased a new pH instrument and flow meter in 2023 to assist with the monitoring effort.
 The permit also requires the co-permittees conduct monthly visual screening for petroleum sheens on Noyes Slough during the summer months.

 The co-permittees have been annually monitoring outfalls since 2006 but drafted a new Quality Assurance Project Plan (QAPP) in December 2018 to reflect the above monitoring plan in coordination with the requirements of the new permit.
-In 2022 updates were made to the QAPP to remove unsafe outfalls and add more outfalls to the sampling list.
+In 2023 updates were made to the QAPP to reflect changes in personnel and no longer references the FNSB MS4 permit as it is not applicable to Fairbanks MS4 permit as this time.
 A copy of the new QAPP is included in Appendix G (G01).
-During the 2022 reporting period, the co-permittees conducted the following monitoring efforts:
+During the 2023 reporting period, the copermittees conducted the following monitoring efforts:

-- Spring Outfall Monitoring 13 outfalls sampled in April. - Fall Outfall Monitoring 11 outfalls sampled in September - Monthly Visual Screenings for Petroleum Sheens on Noyes Slough completed May, July, August, and September. - Dry-weather screening of observed outfalls within the six-mile urban stretch of the Chena River.
+- Spring Outfall Monitoring 12 outfalls sampled in May., and - Fall Outfall Monitoring 12 outfalls sampled in September. - Monthly Visual Screenings for Petroleum Sheens on Noyes Slough completed May, July, August, and September. - Dry-weather screening of observed outfalls within the six-mile urban stretch of the Chena River.